6110-sp24/6110-sp24.github.io/_pages/quizzes.md

 - Re-lectures 1--3 on the [Lecture Slides][lecture-notes] page.
 - [Miniquizzes][miniquizzes] 1--5.

 The quiz will be __open-book__: you may use a laptop to access anything on or directly linked to from the course website.
-(This includes Godbolt!)
 You may also use any handwritten notes.
 You __may not__ use the broader internet, any search engines, large language models, or other resources.

 We had a quiz review session during re-lecture time (4-6pm in 26-322) on Wednesday, March 13.
 Here are the materials from the review session: